-B. Civil Liability
+13.1.2 Civil Liability

-1. Definition of a Tort
+(a) Definition of a Tort

 The civil liability of a federal law enforcement officer is predominantly an issue of state tort law.
 Broadly speaking, a tort is a civil wrong, other than breach of contract, for which the court will provide a remedy in the form of an action for damages.
 The remedy can involve money damages or an injunction.
 An injunction is an order from a court that prohibits someone from doing something.